bressanmarcos/pade/README.md

 - Interaction protocols provide a `run` method, intended to span and manage multiple sessions at the side of the initiator agent for each executed request.
 The `run` method receives a generator that yields right after sending an initiating message and creating a session;

-- A session is identified by a pair (`participant aid`, `message correlation id`).
+- A session is identified by the message `correlation id`.
 It is created when an initiating send message is sent (`request`, `subscribe`, `cfp`) and deleted when the protocol is terminated (last message received, subscription cancelled, and so on).
 A session redirects received messages to its respective generator, resuming the calling process where it was paused / "yielded".
 The following code depicts the process to send a request:

 ```python
 class AnAgent(ImprovedAgent):